hyun986-spec/hyun986-making-journal/journal-pages/week-01.md

 When: The clock serves as a canvas to record the specific time of each moment

-Where: Gold: Outside | Black: Inside
+Where: Gold: Outside, Black: Inside

 How long: The fill level of the dot represents the duration of spacing out